PR Pitching Tips for Broadcast News with CNN Anchor Ali Velshi

 12:31 – Velshi on what he expects to find on a company’s website: “I would say we do 70 percent roughly of our work on the internet…when we go to a company’s website, we expect everything…we really want transparency on the website — you don’t want to have to guess what something means.”

-14:18 – Velshi talks about how FOX was able to gain such a large audience so quickly.
+14:18 – Velshi talks about how FOX gained such a large audience so quickly.

 14:50 – Velshi discusses CNN’s response to FOX’s success: “…the ability to connect with the viewer will be more important to them [viewers] than the political view that’s expressed.”